 Born in 1877, Frederick Soddy was a Nobel Prize winning atomic scientist, who later in his life developed economic and sociological interests.

-Through the foundation of the Frederick Soddy Trust, he sought to encourage research that would provide a holistic view of the whole life of an area or community, encompassing both human and physical geography.
-Applicants are encouraged to make clear how their research relates to this specific objective.
+Frederick Soddy was one of the early pioneers of what today is considered 'interdisciplinary research'.
+Through the foundations of the Frederick Soddy Trust, he sought to encourage research that would provide a holistic view of an area, environment, or community encompassing elements of both human and physical geography.
+Applicants are encouraged to make clear how their research relates to this specific objective, and are expected to engage with both physical and human geographical components in their projects.

-The Frederick Soddy Postgraduate Award was established in 2010 and was previously administred by RGS-IBG on behalf of the Frederick Soddy Trust.
+The Frederick Soddy Postgraduate Award was established in 2010 and was previously administered by the Society on behalf of the Frederick Soddy Trust.
 The award is open to individual PhD students or teams of PhD students.
 One or two awards are given every year.

-In 2018 the Frederick Soddy Trust became a linked charity of RGS-IBG, creating a new set of grants, the Frederick Soddy Awards, to support school and student fieldwork and expeditions.
+In 2018 the Frederick Soddy Trust became a linked charity of the Society, creating a new set of grants, the Frederick Soddy Awards, to support school and student fieldwork and expeditions.

 Deadline: 3 February